YDaiLab/iSEGnet/README.md

 ![image](iSERGnet_graphic_abstract.png "iSEGnet graphic abstract")

-If you are interesting on using our model, please go through the tutorial in the jupyter notebook iSEGnet_tutorial.ipynb.
+If you are interesting on using our model, please go through the tutorial in the jupyter notebook [here](https://github.com/YDaiLab/iSEGnet/blob/main/iSEGnet_tutorial.ipynb).

 If you have any questions, feel free to email yangdai@uic.edu for more information.